Skip to main content

 After completing your residency, you can choose to complete a one or two year fellowship.
 Although not required, the majority of aspiring radiologists do complete a fellowship.
 During a fellowship, you’ll study a specific area of radiology, such as MRI, breast imaging, and more.

-Just like residency, you’ll further your knowledge with training and lectures, but also get to spend a lot of time working directly with patients.
+Just like in residency, you’ll further your knowledge with training and lectures, but you’ll also get to spend a lot of time working directly with patients.

 Become licensed.

-To become licensed, you must pass all three parts of the United States Medical Licensing Examination (USMLE).
+To become licensed, you must pass all three Steps of the United States Medical Licensing Examination (USMLE).
 Your education and graduate training will also be reviewed and verified.

-All medical practitioners must complete licensing in the state they plan on practicing in.
+All medical practitioners must complete licensing in the state in which they plan on practicing.
 Check with your state about the licensing requirements, as they can differ from state to state.
 For example, different states have different rules on the minimum number of attempts to pass the licensing exam and the minimum postgraduate training required can vary.

 Become Board-Certified.

-Radiologists must take two exams to gain initial certification in diagnostic radiology or interventional radiology: the Core Exam and the Certifying Exam.
-The Core Exam is the same among both tracks, but the Certifying Exam will differ depending on what track you choose.
+Radiologists must take two exams to gain initial certification in diagnostic radiology or interventional radiology: the Qualifying Exam and the Certifying Exam.
+The Qualifying Exam is the same among both tracks, but the Certifying Exam will differ depending on what track you choose.

-The Core Exam is completed after 3 years of residency training and is made up of 18 subspecialty and modality categories.
+The Qualifying Exam (also called the Core Exam) is completed after 3 years of residency training and is made up of 16-18 subspecialty and modality categories—including anatomy, pathophysiology, diagnostic radiology, interventional radiology, and physics.
 To receive a passing score, you must pass overall and in physics.

 Consider specializing.